 - Information literacy in theoretical context (models, standards, indicators, etc.)

 - Information literacy and related concepts (transversal competencies, media literacy, transliteracy, metaliteracy, e-literacy, digital literacy, computer literacy, scientific literacy, visual literacy, digital empowerment, etc.)

 - Media and information literacy (MIL) as a new concept

 - Information literacy policies and policy development

-- Information literacy and libraries (research libraries, university and college libraries, public libraries, special libraries, school libraries)
+- Information literacy and libraries (college and university libraries, school libraries, public libraries, special libraries)